Kamui Shiro: Reception

-Critics focused on the relationship between Kamui and Fūma, many considering it one of the strongest areas in Rintaro's 1996 film, with Kamui's trauma over killing his friend, giving the narrative a bigger apocalypstic feel than the television series.
-In another retrospective review of the anime X, Beverdige—now writing for Fandom Post—regarded Kamui's and Fūma's relationship as one of the best parts of the anime, stating while the rest of the cast is still likeable, few might make the audience miss the main conflict of the two characters.
+Critics focused on the relationship between Kamui and Fūma, many considering it one of the strongest areas in Rintaro's 1996 anime film; with Kamui's trauma over killing his friend, giving the narrative a bigger apocalypstic feel than the television series.
+In another retrospective review of the anime X, Beverdige—now writing for The Fandom Post—regarded Kamui's and Fūma's relationship as one of the best parts of the anime, stating while the rest of the cast is still likeable, few might make the audience miss the main conflict of the two characters.
 Beveridge later praised Kamui's and Fūma's final fight in the television series because it has its "own level of epic sadness and tragedy".
-In CLAMP in Context: A Critical Study of the Manga and Anime, Dani Cavallaro analyzed the handling of Fuma's and Kamui's actions.
-While both take similar paths in their fights in the war between the Dragons, Fuma takes his weapon using brute force while Kamui is granted his by his family.
-Fūma's action were noted to be portrayed with sadism, making him a major foil to Kamui's character.
-In their final battle of the film, although Fuma is defeated, there is no satisfaction for Kamui, who still cared for his friend in a similar fashion to the ending of RG Veda, Clamp's first manga.
 Several fans reading the series have wondered whether Clamp was hinting at a romantic relationship between Kamui and Fūma.
 In the book Understanding Manga and Anime writer Robin E. Brenner stated Clamp had none of those intentions, and compared them with the more explicit relationship between Subaru and Seishirō.